rathamrita/NDVI-Timelapse-Vegetation-Change-in-Rajasthan-March-September-2021-/README.md

 # Code Workflow
 1. Initialization
-Earth Engine authenticated using ee.Authenticate() and initialized with your GCP project.
+Earth Engine authenticated using ee.Authenticate() and initialized with my GCP project.

 2. AOI Definition
 Defined an Area of Interest (AOI) as a circular buffer around a point in Rajasthan.